Stelle di Domani

 Buy tickets to Stelle di Domani

-The College of Charleston’s Department of Theatre and Dance is proud to present its 18th season of Stelle di Domani, its annual Piccolo Spoleto offering.
-This season’s offerings include theatre, dance, an evening of musical theatre, staged readings of new works, and a new offering as part of our budding partnership with the Charleston Library Society.
+The College of Charleston’s Department of Theatre and Dance is proud to present its 19th season of Stelle di Domani, its annual Piccolo Spoleto offering.
+This season’s offerings include theatre, dance, comedy, cabaret, staged readings of new works, and an annual offering featuring our partnership with the Charleston Library Society.

 Venue: Simons Center Black Box Theatre